Code-Institute-Submissions/smoothie-recipe-project/README.md

 Another issue I came across was the size of the chart on smaller screens.
 Although the chart rendered fine on most sizes, it did not seem to show on mobiles.
 I found a work around by getting rid of the container, this meant putting chart.html in full html format rather than using the jinja template.

-The site has also been been viewed in firefox and explorer browsers, with no obvious differences.
+The site has also been been viewed in firefox and explorer browsers.
+There seems to be an alignment issue with the add/minus ingredients/method buttons in Firefox which I am unable to change at this stage.
 I sent the link to this project from heroku across to friends and family so they could check UI/UX using their devices and provide any feedback.
 One piece of feedback included the position of the plus and cancel ingredients/method symbols on the add recipe form.
 I adjusted these to make UX/UI better.